mahekrajput/Anime-wallpaper-gallery/README.md

 CSS3 – Styling and hover effects

-Bootstrap 5 – Responsive layout

 JavaScript – Geolocation and interactive features

 # Usage

-Open index.html in a browser.
+Open index.html in a browser(preferably chrome or edge).

 Go to Gallery to explore wallpapers by series.